tomrpl/defiscan/src/content/protocols/liquity.md

 ## Permission Owners

-All external permissions are revoked, the protocol is immutable.
+All external permissions are revoked, the protocol is immutable 🎉

 ## Permissions